OAuth 2.0 Applications¶

-If you would like to set up a Zapier integration with OAuth 2.0, see our Zapier documentation to learn more.
+If you’d like to set up a Zapier integration with OAuth 2.0, see our Zapier documentation to learn more.

 Enable OAuth 2.0 Applications¶

-OAuth 2.0 applications are off by default and can be enabled by the System Administrator as follows:
+OAuth 2.0 applications are off by default and can be enabled by the System Admin as follows:

-2 - Go to Main Menu > System Console > Integrations > Custom Integrations.
+Go to System Console > Integrations > Integration Management.

-4 - (Optional) If you would like to allow external applications to post with customizable usernames and profile pictures, then set Enable integrations to override usernames and Enable integrations to override profile picture icons to True.
+(Optional) If you’d like to allow external applications to post with customizable usernames and profile pictures, then set Enable integrations to override usernames and Enable integrations to override profile picture icons to True.

-5 - (Optional) If you would like to allow users on your system who are not System Admins to create OAuth 2.0 applications, then set Restrict managing integrations to Admins to False.
+(Optional) If you’d like to allow users on your system who are not System Admins to create OAuth 2.0 applications, then set Restrict managing integrations to Admins to False.

 Register an OAuth 2.0 Application¶

-2 - Click OAuth 2.0 Applications, then click Add OAuth 2.0 Application
+Select OAuth 2.0 Applications, then choose Add OAuth 2.0 Application

 Only System Admins can set OAuth 2.0 applications as trusted.

-10 - You will be provided with a Client ID, Client Secret and the authorized redirect URLs.
+You’ll be provided with a Client ID, Client Secret, and the authorized redirect URLs.
 Save these values and use them in your application to connect it to Mattermost.

 Granting permissions to your application¶